 Amazon sellers are responsible for warehousing products and fulfilling customer orders.

-For brands with established direct-to-consumer fulfillment operations, this process may be straightforward.
-However, to ensure favorable seller ratings on Amazon, it’s important that customers receive your products within the time indicated in the product listing.
-For brands that don’t have direct-to-consumer operations or that don’t want to worry about fulfillment of Amazon sales, Amazon’s fulfillment program, called Fulfillment by Amazon (FBA) is a popular option.
+For brands with established direct-to-consumer fulfilment operations, this process may be straightforward.
+However, to ensure favourable seller ratings on Amazon, it’s important that customers receive your products within the time indicated in the product listing.
+For brands that don’t have direct-to-consumer operations or that don’t want to worry about fulfilment of Amazon sales, Amazon’s fulfilment program, called Fulfilment by Amazon (FBA) is a popular option.
 With FBA, Amazon will pick, pack and ship your products directly from an Amazon facility to the customer.
 Costs associated with FBA include shipping products to Amazon and fees you pay to Amazon for pick and pack, handling, storage, shipping and returns processing.